 Q: Have any of the banks been penalized for TBML violations by U.S. regulatory agencies?

 A: That’s a good question.
 I’m not aware of any and is typically the things that sort of underly money laundering.
-So, a lack of customer due diligence and looking the other way on the customers that they take on and not paying any attention to what the customer’s doing in terms of suspicious activity monitoring.
+So, a lack of customer due diligence and looking the other way at the customers that they take on and not paying any attention to what the customer’s doing in terms of suspicious activity monitoring.

 A: It’s really in any type of emergency or environment like we’re in, that the criminals are just going to come out of the woodwork because they’ve got all kinds of fraud scams that can take advantage of people who are in these unusual circumstances.
 They are probably aware that banks are struggling too, because of limited staffing and people not working in their normal patterns.
 The criminals know what’s going on.